How To Write A Scientific Abstract (11 Tips)

-But if you want your peers, colleagues, or students to actually read it, you need to put some more effort into crafting an effective abstract.
+But if you want your peers, colleagues, or students to read it, you need to put some more effort into crafting an effective abstract.
+Let’s find out how to do it.

 What is a scientific abstract?
 A definition.

-A more formal definition from Wikipedia: An abstract is a brief summary of a research article, thesis, review, conference proceeding, or any in-depth analysis of a particular subject and is often used to help the reader quickly find out the paper’s purpose.
+It’s a summary of a scientific paper, intended to summarize the research project, its purpose, achieved results, and conclusions.
+It gives a good idea of what’s inside the paper, but you have to read the whole thing.
+A more formal definition from Wikipedia: An abstract is a summary of a research article, thesis, review, conference proceeding, or any in-depth analysis of a particular subject and is often used to help the reader quickly find out the paper’s purpose.

 A good abstract has the following qualities:

-1. Summarizes the findings in your paper
+- 1. Summarize the findings in your paper

-2. Persuades the reader to download and read the full article
+- 2. Persuades the reader to download and read the full article

-3. If it’s prepared for a conference, it gets you selected for a talk, and makes the audience curious about your subject
+- 3. If it’s prepared for a conference, it gets you selected for a talk and makes the audience curious about your subject

-4. It presents the exact results of your research, not only a list of topics
+- 4. It presents the exact results of your research, not only a list of topics

-6. Usually, it’s no longer than 250 words (but may go up to 500), and it’s written in a 12-size font
+- 6. Usually, it’s no longer than 250 words (but may go up to 500), and it’s written in a 12-size font

-7. It should be accessible to a general reader (you go into the nitty-gritty in the paper itself)
+- 7. It should be accessible to a general reader (you go into the nitty-gritty in the paper itself)

-8. It communicates the main point of your research, why it matters, and what you concluded
+- 8. It communicates the main point of your research, why it matters, and what you concluded

-9. If you co-authored the paper with someone else, you mention them in the abstract
+- 9. If you co-authored the paper with someone else, you mention them in the abstract

-10. If you’ve been mentored by any members of your faculty while doing research, you mention them as well
+- 10. If you’ve been mentored by any members of your faculty while doing research, you mention them as well

 “Somewhere, something incredible is waiting to be known.” – Carl Sagan